kshitijarvikar/beginner-js-projects/README.md

-# beginner-js-projects
+# Beginners JS Projects
-Very Simple JavaScript Projects that beginners can work on.
+This are very few of my JS projects.

+You can add all of your easy projects which will suit beginners.